This project was to develop a framework based on a consultation, ethical and legal analysis, and expert discussion.

 This project featured a consultation with students and staff through THIS Institute’s online research platform, Thiscovery.
 Individuals were invited to take part through an online questionnaire or interview.
 Over 200 participants provided their views, enabling students and staff to say what was important to them on a range of issues relating to the asymptomatic testing programme.

 The findings of the consultation were integrated with ethical and legal analysis and expert discussion to produce an ethical framework, with the aim of supporting higher education institutions in making decisions about asymptomatic testing programmes.

-The results of this work are being written up and will be published soon.
-The framework is being made available now to help support higher education institutions in their decision-making.
+The framework has been made available to help support higher education institutions in their decision-making.